Need to know

 "The main difference is that a vaporiser uses steam as the way to get moisture into the air," says CHOICE expert Denis Gallagher.

 "By contrast, a humidifier uses mist, which may or may not be visible.
 A vaporiser releases a lot of steam into the air, while the humidifier is a bit more measured."

 How do dehumidifiers work and what are they best for?

-With La Niña dumping large quantities of water across Australia this year, dehumidifiers were in high demand as people needed to dry out their homes, either from water ingress and leaks or just the humidity.
+With La Niña dumping large quantities of water across Australia in the last year or so, dehumidifiers have been in high demand as people seek help drying out their homes, either from water ingress and leaks or just the humidity.